FourierTransformer/lua-complete/README.md

 ## Working
 LuaComplete can currently help auto-complete:
  * Top-level module functions/variables
- * Lua standard library
+ * Lua standard library (except packages)
+ * All levels of module information (sub-table values/functions)
+ * Function parameters for Lua functions defined in modules

 ## In the future
- * All levels of module information (sub-table values/functions)
  * Add include paths (can then handle project-level modules)
  * Table completions
+ * Function parameters for Lua functions defined in file
  * Completions of Lua's 'self' with colon operator
- * Function parameters for Lua functions and Lua standard library
  * Scoping of variables
  * Return types in current file
  * Better cache invalidation.
 Re-analyze any modules that may have been updated since analysis.
+ * UTF-8 support for variable names (server currently has a gmatch pattern that doesn't handle UTF-8.)

 ## Longshot
+The following would require full file analysis as opposed to just module-level analysis (some testing would have to be done as to if there is a speed difference):
- * Return types for imported modules (would have to do full file analysis as opposed to just module analysis)
+ * Return types for imported modules
- * There is a lot more, I'm sure.
+ * Determine if a function arg is optional or not

+## Impossible
+I have no idea if the following are even possible to do:
+ * Determine a C function's arguments

 # Installation
 1. Clone this repo